 - Set a date: When do you think your child will need this money?

-- Set a work-back schedule: Using the interest rates (or projected investment returns) of your chosen financial institution, determine how much you need to save each month to achieve your child’s financial goal by the stated deadline.
+- Set a work-back schedule: Using your chosen financial institution’s interest rates (or projected investment returns), determine how much you need to save each month to achieve your child’s financial goal by the stated deadline.

 Once again, time is your child’s best asset.
 Let’s say you open a high-yield 1.5% savings account for your child, and you want your child to have a savings of $100,000 by their 18th birthday to help fund their future college tuition.
 Working back from that date and goal and using the 1.5% interest rate projections, you would need to save $90 a day if you were to start saving when they turned 15.
 However, this number drops dramatically the earlier you get started: